deep-outcome/big_num_math/README.md

 Library for computations on large numbers.

 - development notes:
-    1. little plan for new functions
+    1. no plan for additional functions
     2. upcoming optimizations (memory consumption, speed up on some computations, …)
 - functions only:
     - addition +substraction,